Mantlet

-A mantlet was a portable wall or shelter used for stopping projectiles in medieval warfare.
-It could be mounted on a wheeled carriage, and protected one or several soldiers.
+In medieval warfare a mantlet or mantelet was a portable wall or shelter used for stopping projectiles.
+Some versions used wheels for enhanced mobility.
+A mantlet could protect one or several soldiers.

-In the First World War a mantlet type of device was used by the French to attack barbed wire entanglements.
+In the First World War (1914-1918) French soldiers used a mantlet-style device to attack barbed wire entanglements.

 Gun mantlet

 In military use from pre-WW2 onward, a mantlet is the thick, protective steel frontal shield, usually able to elevate and depress, which houses the main gun on an armoured tank, examples being Tiger Tank, Sherman Tank and Churchill Tank.